Tips for Cleaning Your AC System

 Related: How to Keep Your Air Conditioner from Failing

-Some of the work we perform involves:
+Some of the work we perform consists of:

-• Inspecting the blower, motor, drain line and coils
+• Taking a look at the blower, motor, drain line and coils

 • Watching pressure and temperature

-• Reviewing lines, refrigerant levels and connections
+• Examining lines, refrigerant amounts and connections

-It’s not too late to have a tune-up done this fall—and we can get your furnace prepped for heating season too.
+You can still have a tune-up done this fall—and we can get your furnace prepped for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-You’ll only need a few items:
+You’ll only need a couple of tools:

 • Wet-dry vacuum and hose with a soft brush attachment